Quadrifolium/TFinMedia/en-GB/20140909 南都娱乐周刊(Southern Metropolis Entertainment).md

 Under such a thorough revolution in media did TFBOYS appeared as a semi-product, and it ignited the great passion of participation, cultivation, and sharing of joy.

 "Clovers have a slogan which says 'with ten-year's companion, for the glory of coronation', the fans may feel ennobled on their success, consider themselves to be the big push."
-MAO Jia explained, "Actually, the success of TFBOYS can be replicated, only had the sceptics been deigned to watch their weibo and videos can they know the reason of their popularity."
+MAO Jia explained, "Actually, the success of TFBOYS can be replicated, only had the sceptics been deigned to watch their Weibo posts and videos can they know the reason of their popularity."
 Indeed, the new generation have no sense of one who's far removed.
 To understand them, you should seize the core of fans economy -- fully affined involvement.